-Firefox being experienced supports more platforms.
-You find both on desktop computers and mobile phones, while Firefox also supports Chrome OS.
+Firefox, being experienced, supports more platforms.
+You find both on desktop computers and mobile phones, while Firefox supports Chrome OS.

 Both support synchronisation, but how you sync devices is different.
 With Firefox, you can sync: